influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v0.13/examples/socket_udf.md

 ### The Server

 At this point we have a complete implementation of the `Handler` interface.
-In step #4 of the lifecycle Kapacitor makes a new connection to the UDF for each use in a task.

-Since it's possible our UDF process can handle multiple connections simultaneously we need a mechanism to create a new `agent` and `handler` per connection.
+In step #4 of the Lifecycle above, Kapacitor makes a new connection to the UDF for each use in a task.
+Since it's possible that our UDF process can handle multiple connections simultaneously, we need a mechanism for creating a new `agent` and `handler` per connection.

-A `server` is provided for this purpose which expects an implementation of the `Accepter` interface:
+A `server` is provided for this purpose, which expects an implementation of the `Accepter` interface:

 ```go
 type Accepter interface {